M-Roesner/Angular-course/readme.md

 To bind/connect the input binding with the component.

+Additionally: It also shows how you can reset the value.

 #### TS file

 To bind the value binding with the component, 'FormsModule' is required!